Sebastian Münster: Life

 He released a Mappa Europae (map of Europe) in 1536.
 In 1537, he published a Rabbinical translation of the Gospel of Matthew in Hebrew which he had obtained from Spanish Conversos.
 In 1540 he published a Latin edition of Ptolemy's Geographia with illustrations.
 The 1550 edition contains cities, portraits, and costumes.
 These editions, printed in Germany, are the most valued of this work.
-Other writings that followed are Horologiographia (a treatise on dialling – constructing sundials, Basel, 1531), and Organum Uranicum (a treatise on the planetary motions, 1536).His Cosmographia of 1544 was the earliest description of the world in the German-language.
+Other writings that followed are Horologiographia (a treatise on dialling – constructing sundials, Basel, 1531), and Organum Uranicum (a treatise on the planetary motions, 1536).His Cosmographia of 1544 was the earliest description of the world in the German language.
 It had numerous editions in different languages including Latin, French, Italian, English, and even Czech.
 The Cosmographia was one of the most successful and popular works of the 16th century.
 It passed through 24 editions in 100 years.
 This success was due to the fascinating woodcuts (some by Hans Holbein the Younger, Urs Graf, Hans Rudolph Manuel Deutsch, and David Kandel), in addition to including the first to introduce "separate maps for each of the four continents known then – America, Africa, Asia and Europe."
 It was most important in reviving geography in 16th-century Europe.
 The last German edition was published in 1628, long after his death.

 Münster was also known as translator of the Hebrew Bible (Hebraica Biblia).
 His edition was published in two volumes (1546) in Basel.
 The first volume contains the books from Genesis to 2 Kings, following the order of the Masoretic codices.
 The second volume contains The Prophets (Major and Minor), The Psalms, Job, Proverb, Daniel, Chronicles, and the Five Scrolls (The Song of Songs, Ruth, Lamentations, Ecclesiastes and Esther).

-His Rudimenta Mathematica was published in Basel in 1551.

 He died at Basel of the plague in 1552.
 Münster's tombstone describes him as the Ezra and the Strabo of the German people.